$\ell$-degree Tur\'an density: Introduction

-\begin{cor} For $2 \le l < k \le t$, $\pi_{l}(K_t^k) \ge \pi_{1}(K_{t-l+1}^{k-l+1})$.
+\begin{cor} For $2 \le \ell < k \le t$, $\pi_{ \ell }(K_t^k) \ge \pi_{1}(K_{t- \ell +1}^{k-\ell+1})$.
 In particular, $\pi_{k-1}(K_t^k) \ge (t-k)/(t-k+1)$ and $\pi_{k-1}(K_{k+1}^k) \ge 1/2$. \end{cor}

 Note that for $k=3$, the corollary above gives $\pi_2(K_4^3) \ge 1/2$.
 In fact, Czygrinow and Nagle~\cite{MR1829685} conjectured that equality holds.
 For $k = 4$, the corollary also implies that $\pi_3(K_5^4) \ge 1/2$.
-Here, we also give a different construction to show that $\pi_3(K_5^4) \ge 1/2$, which is due to Giraud~\cite{MR1077144} based on Hadamard matrices.
+Here, we also give a different construction to show that $\pi_3(K_5^4) \ge 1/2$, which is due to Giraud~\cite{MR1077144}.

+\begin{exm} Let $M$ be an $m \times m$ $0/1$-matrix.
+Define the hypergraph $H(M)$ with $2m$ vertices corresponding to the rows and columns of $M$.
+Any $4$-set consisting of exactly $3$ rows or $3$ columns is an edge.
+Also any $4$-set of $2$ rows and $2$ columns inducing a $2 \times 2$ submatrix with odd sum is an edge. \end{exm}